Audrey Gillan

 Audrey Gillan is a British journalist and screenwriter.

-Gillan began reporting for The Guardian in 1998 after seven years with other news organizations.
-After working in Iraq during the 2003 invasion, she was named Foreign Correspondent of the Year by the What the Papers Say Awards.
+Gillan began reporting for The Guardian in 1998 after seven years with other news organisations.

-Her six-part series documenting the lives of Tara and George, two rough sleepers, won Radio Programme of the Year at the 2019 Broadcasting Press Guild Awards.

 Newspapers

 Gillan has worked for The Scotsman, The Herald, Scotland on Sunday, the Sunday Telegraph and The Guardian.

-2003 Invasion of Iraq
+2003 invasion of Iraq

 Gillan was embedded with the Household Cavalry in Iraq during the invasion phase of Operation Telic.
-Referring to a subsequent assignmentThe Guardian described Gillan as having been "given unique access to the Territorial Army in southern Iraq".
-Gillan described her role in Iraq as that of, "an independent witness, not working for the government."
+Referring to a subsequent assignment, The Guardian described Gillan as having been "given unique access to the Territorial Army in southern Iraq".
+Gillan described her role in Iraq as that of "an independent witness, not working for the government."

 Radio

 Gillan's six part Falling Tree production, Tara and George, aired on BBC Radio 4 in 2018.
 A follow-up, Beyond Tara and George, went out in February 2019.

 Previous radio credits include the BBC Radio Scotland production Life is Sweeties, about her mother's life selling sweets, and Pioneers and Penguins, when she traveled to the Falkland Islands to mark the 30th anniversary of the 1982 war and recounted how oil, squid and penguins had made the islands rich.

 In 2022 she produced and presented a BBC Scotland podcast, Bible John: Creation of a Serial Killer, about a series of notorious murders in Glasgow in 1969 and 1970.